mssimanju/LQR_UAV/README.md

-An simulation of UAV based on LQR control, run Linearmodel.m then NlinCloopintcontrol.slx to check the result.
+An simulation of UAV based on LQR control, run Linearmodel.m, then NlinCloopintcontrol.slx and check the result in scopes.
+Run visualize.m for staric trajectory result.